 Jordan Christopher Morris

-Jordan is an award-winning producer and director of films like Nintendo Quest and Multiple Festival Best Documentary winner, Missing Mom.
+Jordan is a London-based, award-winning producer and director of films like Nintendo Quest and Multiple Festival Best Documentary winner, Missing Mom.
+Most recently he appeared on-screen as the host for Pyre Productions’ docu-series Video Game Box Art.
 He has also worked on numerous films as an actor, production designer, art director and screenwriter.

 Since 2013, Jordan has been creating and hosting popular seminars and workshops on the nebulous art and science of writing screenplays.

-His experience, disarming personality, and often entertaining teaching style has made him a popular instructor for all personalities and experience levels.
+His experience, disarming personality, and entertaining teaching style have made him a popular instructor for all experience levels.
 If you have any questions, don’t hesitate to contact him immediately: